 The close circuit also has contacts from the Motor Switch (MS).
 The motor is used to charge the spring that trips-closes.
 The motor switch contacts don’t allow the breaker to close until it finishes it job.

 Alright!
 Enough theory.
 Want real world design implementation?
-Then preview the ebook below.
-Become an expert at designing the breaker control scheme.
+Then checkout the ebook below.
+Industry popular 138kV Siemens SPS2 breaker scheme used.
+Relaying oneline for two different substations created from scratch to explain what trips, closes, and blocks close.
 Thank you for supporting this blog.

 To prevent inadvertent multiple closing operation, breakers are fitted with anti-pump relay (52Y ANSI designation).
 Assume a scenario where a fault persists on a line and a person is attempting to close a breaker on it.
 Although the person presses the close button for a second or two, for the breaker which operates in cycles, this duration is an eternity.
 With the close button pressed, the breaker attempts to open and close multiple times.
 Since the motor in the breaker is not rated for continuous duty, serious damage can occur.